karlkedrovsky/kedrovsky-hugo/content/resume.md

-My career at AG Edwards began as a Cobol programmer and progressed to a Programming Supervisor where I managed a group of developers and was responsible for a portion of the mainframe systems that managed stock and options trades.
+My career at AG Edwards began as a Cobol programmer and progressed to a Programming Supervisor where I managed a group of developers and was responsible for a portion of the mainframe systems that managed stock and options trading.
 Toward the end of my career at AG Edwards I was a Senior Technical Specialist where I provided technical and project leadership on special projects that included data warehousing and Java/JEE transactional systems.